admin

 Group 1

-This group consisted of 133 people aged 12 years and older who had prior prophylaxis therapy and switched to ALTUVIIIO weekly prophylaxis.
+This group consisted of 133 people aged 12 years and older who switched to once-weekly ALTUVIIIO prophylaxis from prior prophylaxis.
 This group included 1 female participant.
 Efficacy of prophylaxis was evaluated in 128 of these patients.

 • Median ABR was the middle number of all ABRs, when ABRs were ordered from least to greatest